semrush/intergalactic/website/docs/components/tag/tag-a11y.md

 ## Considerations for developers

 - Make sure screenreader reads your tags list as a group.
-Refer to [Grouping tags example](link will be here).
+Refer to the [Grouping tags example](./tag-code.md#grouping-tags).
 - Interactive tags that are used as a button for filtering content should also follow the accessibility guidelines for [Button](/components/button/button-a11y).

 ## Considerations for designers